anshi0304/NOAA_Storm_Project/README.md

 Third, the cleaned dataset keeps one row per `EVENT_ID` to avoid double-counting after the files are joined.
 This makes the event-level summaries clearer, but it may leave out some detailed location-level or fatality-level information.

-Because of these limitations, the results should be understood as a summary of recorded 2025 storm events rather than a complete picture of all severe weather risks.
+Due to these limitations, the results should be understood as a summary of recorded 2025 storm events rather than a complete picture of all severe weather risks.

 ## RPubs Link

-Add your RPubs link here after publishing:

 ```text
 RPubs URL: